sdr34/react-hook-kit/CONTRIBUTING.md

-# Contributing to React Custom Hooks
+# Contributing to React Hook Kit

 First off, thank you for considering contributing to React Custom Hooks.
 It's people like you that make React Custom Hooks such a great tool.